-Clean Drive makes it a cinch to see these folders and remove all empty folders or a subset of the empty folders.
-The whole point of the Clean Drive software is to give you control of organizing the files and folders that quickly accumulate in your Google Drive account.
+Clean Drive makes it a cinch to see these folders and remove all empty folders in your Google Drive.
+The mission of the Clean Drive software is to give you control of organizing the files and folders that quickly accumulate in your Google Drive account.

-You can select specific empty folders to delete and then use the action button > delete selected to remove them.
-Or use the action button > select all to select all on the current page.
+You can select specific empty folders to delete and then use the delete button to remove them.
+Or use the select all button to select all on the current page.

-After viewing your empty folders, you can easily remove them all with a simple click (or remove a subset using filters).
-Go to the empty folders page and select the action button > bulk delete.
+After viewing your empty folders, you can easily delete them all with a simple click (or delete a subset using filters).
+Go to the empty folders page and click the delete button.
 Clean Drive will confirm that you want to delete them all.
 Once you confirm, Clean Drive will immediately remove all your empty folders.
-I know, it’s a little too easy!
+It’s a little too easy!

 Clean Drive can apply filters to limit the results when displaying empty folders.
-It’s as easy as clicking the action button and selecting filter when viewing your empty folders.
+It’s as easy as clicking the filter button when viewing your empty folders.
 You might consider only viewing:

 - Empty folders owned by you